October 3, 2024

 ADA Whale’s Conclusions

-• Economic Models: The three cryptocurrencies have robust economic structures that contribute to their long-term stability and growth potential.
+• Economic Models: The three cryptocurrencies have robust economic structures that contribute to their long-term and growth potential.

 • Governance Mechanisms: Cardano, in particular, offers voting rights and participatory governance, allowing investors to have a say in the protocol’s future developments.

-At the same time he is quite skeptical towards a typical VC coin (Coin B eg. Solana), which he describes as a typical venture capital-backed coin.
+At the same time he is quite skeptical towards a typical VC coin (Coin B eg. ), which he describes as a typical venture capital-backed coin.
 Despite acknowledging that the technology behind this coin is interesting, he questions the rationale for owning it.
 The lack of voting rights and the presence of high, unpredictable inflation contribute to his doubts about its long-term value.

 ADA whale’s analysis suggests that Cardano, Ethereum, and Bitcoin stand out as reliable investments due to their solid economic models and governance mechanisms, while he remains cautious about VC-backed coins like Solana.